-Eventually he moved to the Napa Valley and earned a master’s degree from UC Davis in viticulture and enology.
+Eventually he moved to Napa Valley and earned a master’s degree from UC Davis in viticulture and enology.
 He joined the wine making team at Cardinale in 1998 as an enologist.
-Oh and he never gave up his passion for bar-tending – he has bar-tended at the Rutherford Grill for nearly 20 years – currently one night a week (Fridays).
+Oh, and he never gave up his passion for bar-tending – he bar-tended at the Rutherford Grill for nearly 20 years before eventually retiring from this gig (it was one night a week on Fridays).

 After many years of looking for a ‘home’ for Lokoya, Jackson Family Wines located this special property (77 acres in total of which approximately 25 are planted to vines).
 They grow a select number of Bordeaux red varieties on site and perhaps somewhat surprising, several acres of Riesling.

-The site was purchased by Fred Aves in the mid 1960s, an engineer who invented and manufactured automobile accessories (including remote controlled mirrors on vehicles); he called this special slice of the Napa Valley, Yverdon, named after his mother’s home town in Switzerland located along the shoreline of Lac de Neuchatel (and also the name of Lokoya’s estate vineyard on the property).
-Fred also initially planted grape varieties found in Switzerland but these were not successful.
+The site was purchased by Fred Aves in the mid 1960s, an engineer who invented and manufactured automobile accessories (including remote controlled mirrors on vehicles); he called this special slice of Napa Valley, Yverdon, named after his mother’s hometown in Switzerland, located along the shoreline of Lac de Neuchatel (and also the name of Lokoya’s estate vineyard on the property).
+Fred also initially planted grape varieties found in Switzerland, but these were not successful.
 Winemaker Cathy Corison worked with Fred for 3 vintages.

 Fred (died 1997) and his son Russell (died in 2019) built a small ‘castle’ of out of local stone quarried from the Napa Valley (opened in 1970).
 In 1999 the property sold to Minnesotans, Angus and Margaret Wurtele.
 Angus became president of Minnesota Paints Inc. in 1962 and over the decades built it into what became Valspar Corporation – a major painting products company.
 Eventually he sold the company to Sherwin-Williams and retired as CEO in 1995.
 The Wurtele’s were major philanthropists in Minnesota.